andyOR/Analytics-with-SAS/README.md

 #### a.
 Data import from text, csv and xlsx files into SAS
 #### b.
 Data export from SAS to text, csv and xlsx files
 #### c.
 Data mining with conditional operators

+## Chapter 4.
+Data Partition

+### This chapter contain data splitting techniques from the mother dataset to gain insights into data